The SimplePractice Appointment-request Widget makes it easy for potential new clients to find your availability and

 - The Appointment-request Widget

 - Adding the Appointment-request Widget to your external practice website

 - The client's experience

 Note: This feature is only available on the Plus Plan.

 What is the Appointment-request Widget?

 The Appointment-request Widget is a tool you can use to connect your online appointment requests to an external website.
 The Appointment-request Widget is intended for new clients, and many websites allow the embedding of widgets from other sites.

 To view your Appointment-request Widget, navigate to Settings > Widget.

 To preview what new clients will see when requesting an appointment through the Appointment-request Widget, click Preview Widget:

 Adding the Appointment-request Widget to your external practice website

 Note: With the Professional Website by SimplePractice, the online appointment request flow is seamlessly incorporated into your website, so there's no need to embed the Appointment-request Widget.
 Learn more about setting up your Professional Website.

 Keep in mind that our Customer Success Team can’t help with troubleshooting non-SimplePractice products.
 If you’re having any trouble with your website management system or have questions about embedding the widget on your website, please reach out to their support team to resolve any issues.

 Before diving in, keep in mind that:

 - New clients will be able to schedule an appointment right from the Appointment-request Widget on your website.

-- Existing clients will be redirected to your Client Portal, where they can log in and select an appointment.
+- Existing clients will be redirected to your Client Portal, where they can sign in and select an appointment.
 This way, their appointment is connected to their existing client file.
-This guide walks existing clients through the steps of requesting appointments from the Client Portal: Getting started guides for clients: How to request appointments.
+This guide walks existing clients through the steps of requesting appointments from the Client Portal: Viewing and requesting appointments in the Client Portal.

 To locate the code needed to embed your Appointment-request Widget on an external website, navigate to Settings > Widget.
 Scroll down to the code section, and select Copy Code:

 You can follow our instructions on how to embed code for different website builders below: